Patechoc/GCP_memo/labs/lab_Cloud_Storage.md

 ### Modify role

 1. In the upper pane, switch back to [PROJECT_ID_2].
-2. In the GCP Console, on the Navigation menu ( 7a91d354499ac9f1.png), click IAM & admin > IAM.
+2. In the GCP Console, on the Navigation menu, click IAM & admin > IAM.
 3. Click the pencil icon for the cross-project-storage service account (You might have to scroll to the right to see this icon).
 4. Click on the Storage Object Viewer role, and then click Storage > Storage Object Admin.
 5. Click Save.
 If you don't click Save, the change will not be made.